Avilir/ocp4_upi_baremetal/README.md

 cd ..
 ```

 Next, ensure that you have password-less ssh access to all the machines in this inventory, using ssh-copy-id if this has not been set up already.
-You may need to clear out ~/.ssh/known_hosts entries for previous incarnations of these hosts.
+You may need to create a public-private key pair if you haven't already done this, with ssh-keygen.
+Then clear out ~/.ssh/known_hosts entries for previous incarnations of these hosts.
 For example:

 ```
-for h in $(grep scalelab basic_inv.yml) ; do echo $h ;  ssh-copy-id root@$h ; done
+for h in $(grep scalelab basic_inv.yml | awk '{ print $1 }') ; do echo $h ;  ssh-copy-id root@$h ; done
 ```

 Now run the first playbook to get an output inventory file with mac addresses filled in.